-If the dog is owned or cared for by someone less than 18 years old, that minor’s parents are probably legally liable in place of the minor.
-The dog-bite laws of some states say that explicitly.
-Some other states have laws that make parents responsible, to a limited extent, for damage their minor children cause.
-In other states, courts are likely to rule that the child's parents, who allow the dog on the premises and give it food and shelter, are liable because they are "keepers" of the dog.
+If a child under age 18 owns or is taking care of a dog, the minor’s parents are probably liable when the dog injures someone.
+Some dog-bite laws say that explicitly.
+Also, some states have laws that make parents responsible, to a limited extent, for any damage their minor children cause.
+In other states, courts are likely to rule that the parents are harboring or keeping the dog in their home.

-If you're hurt at work by a dog, your legal options may be limited.
-For example, a Massachusetts woman, bitten by her employer's dog, was not allowed to sue her employer; her only recourse was to file a worker's compensation claim.
+If you're hurt at work by your employer’s dog, your legal options may be limited.
+For example, a Massachusetts court held that an employee wasn’t allowed to sue her employer after being bitten by his dog at work.
+Her only recourse was a worker's compensation claim, even though the employer had brought the dog to the office for his own convenience.
 (Barrett v.
 Rodgers, 408 Mass.
 614 (1990).)

 This is a complicated area of the law.
 When someone other than a dog’s owner is facing a lawsuit over injuries caused by the animal, the question of liability will depend on local statutes, how state courts interpret those laws, and the particular circumstances involved.
 Whether you’re the injured person, the owner, or someone who happened to have the dog in your care or on your property, it would be smart to talk to a lawyer to help protect your rights.
 An attorney experienced in personal injury or animal law can explain how the law applies in your situation and—if you’re the one being sued—what defenses you might have.